What Happens to Your Car After You Sell It for Scrap?

 The separated materials head into various recycling streams.

 Steel from your car gets melted in massive furnaces and reformed into new products.
 Could become new car bodies.
 Construction materials.
 Appliances.
 Shipping containers.
-Industrial equipment.
-Recycling steel uses 74% less energy than making new steel from raw ore.
+Making new steel from recycled metal takes a fraction of the energy compared to mining and processing raw ore, which is why the recycling industry pays real money for it.
 Your old Camry's metal might end up in a thousand different products.

 Aluminum from engine blocks, wheels, and body panels follows a similar path.
-It can be recycled indefinitely without losing quality.
-Recycling aluminum saves 95% of the energy needed to produce new aluminum from scratch.
+It can be recycled over and over without losing quality, which makes it one of the most valuable materials in the scrap stream.

 Copper from wiring and radiators gets separated and sold to metal recyclers who process it for electronics, construction, and manufacturing.